-gression is suggested by detailed bed-by-bed lithostratigraphic studies, which have revealed a hiatus in sedimentation for beds of the Peetri Member of the Viivikonna Formation in northern Estonia and the appearance of younger kukersite beds (beds III - IX) on a north-south transect in a distance of 80 km.
+1. A major kukersite deposition occurred during a regression of the Kukruse sea southwards.
+The regression is suggested by detailed bed-by-bed lithostratigraphic studies, which have revealed a hiatus in sedimentation for beds of the Peetri Member of the Viivikonna Formation in northern Estonia and the appearance of younger kukersite beds (beds III - IX) on north-south transect in a distance of 80 km.
 At the same time, most kukersite beds are traceable for over 250 km in the west-east direction (Bauert & Kattai 1997).

-2. The kukersite OM deposited along the northern margin of the shallow carbonate shelf, bordering the Finnish lowland in the north (Fig. 4.6).
+2. The kukersite OM deposited along the northern margin of the shallow carbonate shelf, bordering the Finnish lowland in the north (Fig. 9.6).